Our goal is to share information and products that are truly helpful to renters.

 - Schedule delivery.
 They’ll deliver the washer and dryer to wherever you live and install them to ensure they’re set up and ready to roll.

 When rent-to-own might not be a good fit

-In addition to a higher total cost, having ongoing weekly or monthly payments can put a strain on your finances if you don’t have a predictable income.
-(In order to get approved, you need to be able to show that you have a steady income that’s high enough to consistently make the payments.)
+In addition to a higher total cost, having ongoing weekly or monthly payments can strain your finances if you don’t have a predictable income.
+(To get approved, you need to be able to show that you have a steady income that’s high enough to make the payments consistently.)